 PC gaming is a $25 billion industry — and it’s growing!
 No longer is it limited to the young folks: the industry now delivers blockbuster titles that bring in more revenue than some movies.
-If you’re one of those gamers, we’ve got a couple of treats for you over the next couple of weeks and months: we're kicking off a new series showing you how to optimize your PC and make it faster for gaming, boost FPS, and increase your GPUs performance in general.
-We’ll also show you how to tweak the blockbuster releases of 2014, such as GTA V, Dark Souls 2 or Watch Dogs, with great tips, downloads and our own AVG PC TuneUp product, which help boost performance!
+We're kicking off a new series showing you how to optimize your PC and make it faster for gaming, boost FPS, and increase your GPUs performance in general.
+We’ll also show you how to tweak the blockbuster releases of 2017 and 2018, plus some evergreens like GTA V, Destiny (2) and Dark Souls, with great tips, downloads and our own AVG PC TuneUp product, which helps boost performance and increase FPS!